shellspec/shellspec/README.md

 ## Version history

-0.9.0 (not yet released)
+0.9.0

 * Remove shorthand of the variable subject.
 * Change timing of loading external script by 'Include'. [breaking change]
 * Fix for translation speed slowdown.
-* Add auto syntax check of specfile.
+* Add `--syntax-check` option for syntax check of the specfile.

 0.8.0